 “Oh, yeah,” Nick said.
 “The man is a piece of work.
 They did a good job covering up the attempted court-martial, but his uncle wasn’t as successful burying some of his other crimes.”

-It turned out his uncle was a state representative, not a senator.
+It turned out his uncle was a state representative after all.

 I raised a brow in question.
 “His other crimes?”